vermouth1992/rl-util/README.md

-# Reinforcement learning utility
+# Reinforcement Learning Utility and Algorithms

 This package includes common utilities to build novel reinforcement learning algorithms.
 Users can use either Tensorflow or Pytorch.
+It also contains existing algorithms serving as baselines.

 ## Install